mateowatson/pfsl/readme.md

 - It is interactive, in a sense.
 Imagine going to your local library or bookstore and being able not only to read a book and put it back, but also put it back with your notes, annotations, and bookmarks safely attached to it.
 - It keeps things separate.
 It makes heavy use of folders and folder naming conventions to organize chaotic files.
 Your note files may be insane and unorganized, but they will all be in the `notes` folder of the book in question.
 - It keeps things together.
 All of your books and book knowledge can be stored in a PFSL (given an infinite time scale).
 The possibilities are endless.
 No more tracking down random files on your computer.
 - It's good for developers.
 It's plain text files using [Markdown](https://daringfireball.net/projects/markdown/).
 A PFSL can be opened in a text editor.
 In VSCode you can even install an extension to read your PDFs right there in the editor, which helps with note-taking.
 You could even git version it if you wanted, although you would probably want to gitignore the actual PDF files and any other large media files.
+You could also write programs to step through the folders and do whatever you want, such as create stats reports or create HTML pages from your markdown files.

 ## The rules of the PFSL method